 \section{Abstract}

-In the recent rapid progress of quantum technology, controlling quantum states has become an important subject of study.
-Of particular interest is the control of open quantum systems, where the system of interest couples to the environment in an essential way.
-One formalism to describe open systems is the non-Hermitian quantum mechanics.
-Photonics systems have been a major platform to study non-Hermitian quantum mechanics due to its flexibility in engineering gain and loss.
-Ultracold atomic gases have also used to study non-Hermitian quantum mechanics.
-However, unlike in photonics, gain is not easily controllable in ultracold atomic gases, and exploration of non-Hermitian physics has been limited to control of losses.
-In this paper, we report engineering of effective gain through evaporative cooling of judiciously chosen initial thermal atoms.
-We observe resulting formation of Bose-Einstein condensation (BEC) in excited eigenstates of a synthetic lattice.
-We realize formation of BEC in a topological edge state of the Su-Schrieffer-Heeger lattice in the synthetic hyperfine lattice, which can be regarded as atomic laser oscillations at a topological edge mode, i.e. topological atom laser.
-Gain-loss engineering in ultracold atoms opens a novel prospect to explore open many-body quantum systems.
+Recent advances in quantum technology have highlighted the importance of controlling quantum states, especially in open quantum systems, where the system interacts with the environment.
+Non-Hermitian quantum mechanics describes these systems.
+Photonic systems are a key platform for studying non-Hermitian quantum mechanics owing to their ability to engineer gain and loss.
+Ultracold atomic gases also have been used to study non-Hermitian quantum mechanics; however, unlike photonics, gain control is challenging, limiting exploration to control of loss.
+In this paper, we report engineering of effective gain through evaporative cooling of judiciously selected initial thermal atoms, leading to Bose-Einstein condensation (BEC) in the excited eigenstates of a synthetic lattice.
+We achieve BEC formation in a topological edge state of the Su-Schrieffer-Heeger lattice in the synthetic hyperfine lattice, akin to atomic laser oscillations at a topological edge mode, that is, a topological atom laser.